Are Toilet Seat Covers Flushable? [Answered]

 There’s a moment of pause.
 You’re in the bathroom.
-You see the toilet seat cover, and you think to yourself, is this flushable?
+You see the toilet seat cover, and I thought pops into your head: Are toilet seat covers flushable?

 Most toilet seat covers are flushable, including the paper toilet seat covers commonly provided in public restrooms.
 However, decorative toilet covers, like cotton or faux fur styles, are not flushable.